 Picking the right motion sensor light can feel like a big decision, but it doesn’t have to be complicated.
 Before you even think about installation, you need to find a fixture that fits your space and your needs.
 The best light for a long driveway is very different from the one you’d want for a small side patio.
 By focusing on a few key features—brightness, durability, and sensor type—you can easily narrow down the options and find the perfect light to make your home safer and more convenient.
 Let’s walk through what you should look for.

-Brightness and Detection Range
+What to Know About Brightness and Range

 First, think about the size of the area you want to light up.
 For large spaces like a backyard or a long driveway, you’ll want a light with a wide detection angle (around 120 to 180 degrees) and a long range.
 Some models can detect motion from over 70 feet away, which is perfect for giving you a heads-up long before someone reaches your door.
 On the other hand, if you’re lighting a smaller area like a porch or entryway, a narrower detection range is actually better.
 This prevents the light from being triggered every time a car drives down the street or a neighbor walks their dog, saving you from annoying false alarms.